Probesys/agentj/docs/dev_mail.md

 ### preconfigured smtp servers for dev and tests

 `smtptest` listen [on 3 ports](../tests/smtpd.conf)
 - `25` for mail sent by agentj to the internet and to domains configured as said previously.
-Those mails are transfered to mailpit
+Those mail are transfered to mailpit
 - `26` for external mail sent ***to*** agentj (meaning, to one of a protected domain).
-Those mails are signed via DKIM and sent to agentj `smtp`
+Those mail are signed via DKIM and sent to agentj `smtp`
 - `27` for mail sent from protected domain to the internet, so ***via*** agentj.
 They are sent trought `outsmtp`

-> with default data from the fixtures, both mails sent to ports `26` and `27` will come back on port `25`
+> with default data from the fixtures, both mail sent to ports `26` and `27` will come back on port `25`

 `badrelay` use the same configuration but use an IP not authorized to relay mail via agentj, it is currently only used to verify that agentj is not an open relay